 - Joint Photographic Experts Group or JPEG

 Joint Photographic Experts Group or JPEG is the most common image type used on websites.
-Since these images can store millions of colors in a single file, they are typically used for images that have a lot of colors on them.
-They are ideal for displaying images with a lot of colors.
-But it is important to take into account that the quality of these image files go down when their file size is reduced.
-JPEG images are often used on websites, social media sites, and email.
+Since these images can store millions of colours in a single file, they are typically used for photos, but it is important to take into account that the quality of these image files go down when their file size is reduced.

 - Portable Network Graphics or PNG

 Portable Network Graphics or PNG is an image file ideally used for small images such as logos and images with transparent backgrounds.
 These are also “lossless” images, or the image quality remains the same even if the image size is reduced.
-PNG files are ideal for areas on a website that quickly transition from lighter to darker backgrounds and vice-versa.
+PNG files are ideal for images on a website that have smaller colour range and sharper graphics..
 They are also ideal for images that require a transparent background.

 - Graphics Interchange Format or GIF